databricks/delta-live-tables-notebooks/applyInPandasWithState-integral-calculus/README.md

 1. `(10+10+40+200+30)/10 = 29`

-The `applyInPandasWithState()` Spark action will run one instance of our function (`func` in the signature above) on each of the groupings of data for which unique keys exist in that Structured Streamingmicrobatch.

-In the accompanying notebook, you will see an implementation of this logic.
-Before we get started, lets setup our example dataset similar to the above!

 ## Solution: DLT + ApplyInPandasWithState for streaming integral calculus

+The `applyInPandasWithState()` Spark action will run one instance of our function (`func` in the signature above) on each of the groupings of data for which unique keys exist in that Structured Streaming microbatch.